Bernstein Network Computational Neuroscience

 Purpose of the Bernstein Coordination Site

-• Interace between academia, industry, policymakers, and the broader public
+• Interface between academia, industry, policymakers, and the broader public

 • Internal networking and communication